-The program is 15 months and begins in February with a pre-internship orientation for 3 days.
-Scheduled supervised
+The program is 13 months and begins in March with a pre-internship orientation.

-Due to the limited site for rotations, interns may be required to travel to rotation sites up to 60 miles away.
+Due to the limited number of sites for rotations, interns may be required to travel within a 200 mile radius to rotations.

 REQUIREMENTS FOR SELECTED APPLICANTS PRIOR TO THE START OF THE INTERNSHIP